emwap/stream-paper/paper.md

 Similar problems appear for many applications of streams, such as digital fir and iir filters.
-What we would like is a representation of streams were we can use mutation to efficiently implement such functions.
+What we would like is a representation of streams where we can use mutation to efficiently implement such functions.

 # Efficient Monadic Streams